 Freshwater Flashback (Grades 3-4)

 What lives in—or used to live in—Chicago's Great Lakes environment?
 Students will examine evidence of the ways local freshwater ecosystems have changed over time.

 How to Apply

 To participate, teachers must apply and be selected to enroll.
 Priority is given to teams of two or more teachers in high-needs schools.
-Teams of teachers can attend different institutes.
+Teachers from the same school who teach different grades can attend different institutes.
 Each teacher must submit a separate application.

-To receive updates about the Science Teaching Network and other education programs as they're made available, click the button below to subscribe to the Nature Museum Education Bulletin.
+To receive updates about the Science Teaching Network and other education programs as they're made available, click here to subscribe to the Nature Museum Education Bulletin.

 Looking for Nature Museum offerings during the school year or outside of this grade band?
 Check out our Science on the Go program for grades K-8 to bring new curriculum units and materials, hands-on science teaching, and museum educators to your classroom by clicking here.

 “I love how we were able to connect everything we learned to real life by bringing kids here on a field trip!” -STN participant

 “I loved that by the end of the unit, students WERE scientists.
 They were using scientific words they were exposed to and speaking the scientific language in discussions.
 It really gave them independence and sparked their creativity.” -STN participant

 “The program breaks the NGSS down in an easy to understand way and shows teachers how to apply them in lessons that are hands on and engaging.” -STN participant